WRITING STYLE: 4.5/5

 What makes it click?

 The plot of Last Train to Istanbul is good and compact.
 Though there are a number of smaller subplots included to add variety and spice, the overall effort is overwhelming.
-The story moves at a steady if not fast pace and there is a lot to look forward to at any given point in time.
+The story moves at a steady pace and there is a lot to look forward to at any given point in time.

 The writing style of the author is such that she very easily evokes feelings of fear and memories of separation.
 The slight undertones of fear and uncertainty over future do well for keeping the interest of the reader intact.
 In the process of turning pages after pages, the reader and the characters become one; their fate and happiness made entwined by the pen of the writer.